The Assistant Policy Intern Resume Guide for 2022

 Optimizing Resume Content with Business Keywords

-Write the best resume possible by carefully reading the job ad and including skills-based keywords from the position requirements.
+How to tailor your resume to a job.
 Many hiring managers use applicant tracking systems (ATS) to filter applications based on resume keywords they write in their job ads.
 The more Assistant Policy Intern–related keywords you can use, the higher the chances your resume gets past the ATS and onto the hiring manager’s shortlist of applications.